downshift-js/downshift/README.md

 create an autocomplete component which you can reuse in your application.
-It's based on ideas from the talk ["Compound Components"][compound-components-talk] which effectively gives you maximum flexibility with a minimal API because you are responsible for the rendering of the autocomplete components.
+It's based on ideas from the talk ["Compound Components"][compound-components-talk] which effectively gives you maximum flexibility with a minimal API because you are responsible for the rendering of everything and you simply apply props to what you're rendering.

 This differs from other solutions which render things for their use case and then expose many options to allow for extensibility causing an API that is less